DSSGxUK/s23_deforestation_exp/create_fcc_map/README.md

 ## Usage

-The scripts requires the following input parameters which should be passed:
+The scripts require the following input parameters which should be passed:
 - `out_dir`: Output directory where you want to store the results
 - `shp_file` : Shapefile of the region of interest
 - `start_year` : Start year of the time period; it should be the first two digits of the year, e.g. 17 for 2017